How does training work?

 Training plans are a dime a dozen, and you can find them nearly everywhere.
 Even on the internet!
 Soon, I predict, we will start seeing them tucked under the windshield wipers of parked cars.

 As with so many goods and services available today, the sheer number of training plans out there may leave you feeling overwhelmed to the point of paralysis.
 There are "beginner," "intermediate," and "advanced" plans, 5K plans, half-marathon plans, walk/run plans, couch-related plans, three-day-a-week marathon plans, course-specific plans, goal-time-specific plans, and on and on.
-It's nuts.
+It's bananas.

 How do I choose the right training plan for me?

-Listen closely, because Dumb Runner is going to let you in on a little secret: For most of you reading this, it doesn't matter a lick which plan you choose.
+Listen closely, because Dumb Runner is going to let you in on a little secret: For most of you reading this, it doesn't matter which plan you choose.
 Stop agonizing.
 Just pick one.

 There are caveats, of course.
 First and foremost, take an honest look at yourself – your current fitness, running history, overall health – and choose a plan that seems reasonable.
 If you're starting from zero, trying to follow a Break 3:00 Marathon Plan would be insane.